SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-a-github-issue/rule.md

 ![Figure: Configure Flow connectors to create a new Github Issue from Outlook](email-to-github-issue1.png)

-🔥 Warning: This Flow connector does not suport inline images.
+⚠️ Warning: This Flow connector does not support inline images.

 ::: good
 ![Figure: Good Example - Github issue created from Outlook using Flow connectors](email-to-github-issue3.png)